A Decentralised Digital Token Architecture for Public Transport: Results

+One of the research questions was to what extent a payment system based on DigID can potentially meet or even exceed the performance requirements of Transport for London's existing payment infrastructure.
+Therefore, we compare results to what is currently being achieved by the TfL system and suggest possible improvements where our implementation is currently insufficient.

+First, we consider the tests of the implementation of our protocol in terms of network requirements and in terms of latency.
+Table~\ref{tab:response_sizes} depicts the response sizes of the individual sub-requests.
+These values were collected alongside the load data and therefore do not include the outgoing request sizes.
+In general, the responses are larger than the request sizes.
+In the TfL use-case, multiple public keys might need to be escrowed simultaneously, which would result in a linear increase in request and response sizes.
+The amount of credit associated with each key and the corresponding ease of use will, therefore, need to be traded off against data usage.

-At high levels of concurrent users, Figure~\ref{fig: requests_vs_response} shows that the system responds to fewer than the number of requests made per second.
-Fewer requests are processed than received per second which creates a queue, which increases latency.
-Additionally, many requests fail due to a 60-second gateway timeout.
+At high levels of concurrent users, fewer requests are processed than received per second, creating a queue, which increases latency.
+Figure~\ref{fig: requests_vs_response} shows how the system responds.
+The figure shows the difference in requests made and requests successfully processed under varying loads.
+The dashed diagonal line shows the point at which the number of incoming requests equals the number of processed requests.
+Results under this diagonal indicate queue formation.

 Two approaches are suggested to mitigate this issue and reduce the latency to acceptable levels as experienced at lower loads.
-First, the number of parallel workers available can be increased such that the load can be balanced between them.
+First, the number of parallel workers available can be increased, such that the load can be balanced between them.
 Second, the protocol can be further optimised to reduce request processing time.
-In this case, a single worker will be able to process requests in less time such that throughput is increased.
-Given the small throughput deficit, re-implementing mathematically heavy tight loops in C/C++ or moving the blinding protocol onto an FPGA could lead to improved performance sufficient for the needs of TfL.
-Fast implementations of cryptographic algorithms like ECC exist~\cite{Chelton2008}, and is a common practice in the field of cryptocurrency mining.
+In this case, a single worker will be able to process requests in less time, such that maximum throughput is increased.
+Mathematically re-implementing heavy tight loops in C/C++ or moving the blinding protocol onto an FPGA could lead to an improvement that would render performance sufficient for the needs of TfL.
+Fast implementations of cryptographic algorithms, such as error-correcting codes, are widely available~\cite{Chelton2008} and their use is considered common practice in the field of cryptocurrency mining.

-In addition, at higher levels of concurrent users, the requests shown in Figure~\ref{fig:failures} suffered from a number of failed requests reporting either HTTP Status 500 or 502 codes.
-This was an issue with the test environment rather than the protocol.
-The 502 status codes were the result of the gunicorn server restarting before sending a response to the nginx proxy server.
-The 500 status codes are seemingly caused by the database occasionally, but non-deterministically returning a null value, despite the value having been written to the database.